 A: Accentuate or Attention

 What features do you love about yourself?
-Where do you want to draw attention or accentuate when getting dressed?
+There are the zones you will want to draw attention or accentuate when getting dressed.

-When I work with clients, coming up with the A in their ABCs is usually what they find most difficult.
-We can be so hard on ourselves.
+Coming up with the A in the ABCs is usually what people find most difficult.
+We can be so hard on ourselves!
 So, when trying to come up with your “A”, you may need to enlist the help of a good friend, partner, maybe your mum?
 You know, those people who love you best.